CausalMLResearch/Semiparametrically_Efficient_SWD/README.md

 <img width="2239" height="631" alt="designs" src="https://github.com/user-attachments/assets/bc78d9fd-f133-49ac-b165-f910b78e2362" />

+The purple indicates the treatment condition and the white indicates the control condition.

 ### Quickstart
 To reproduce the results, please download this repo on a machine with R, run each R script in the [`codes`](codes) directory without modification, and then the results are saved in [`figures`](figures), [`results`](results), and [`tables`](tables).
 All the R scripts can be run standalone.
 To run the R scripts, you do not need to set any pathnames; everything is relative.